tradex-app/TradeX-chart/src/docs/src/content/docs/reference/indicators_custom.md

 // proof of concept for user defined indicators

-// importing talibAPI is only required if you intend to use the talib functions provided by the chart to calculate your indicator import { Indicator, Range, talibAPI, uid } from "tradex-chart";
+// importing talibAPI is only required if you intend to use the talib functions provided by the chart to calculate your indicator import { Indicator, Range, talibAPI } from "tradex-chart";

 /**
  * Indicator - Relative Strength Index